Skip to content

 return get_point();

-You cannot use structured bindings in class member declarations:
+You can't use structured binding in a class member declaration:

 cpp